Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Acknowledgements

-\textit{\textbf{Acknowledgements.---}} Many thanks to Benedikt Schroer for enlightening discussions on the two-zone diffusion model.
-IJ acknowledges support from the Research grant TAsP (Theoretical Astroparticle Physics) funded by INFN, and Research grant ``Addressing systematic uncertainties in searches for dark matter'', Grant No.\ 2022F2843L funded by the Italian Ministry of University and Research (\textsc{mur}).
+Many thanks to Benedikt Schroer for enlightening discussions on the two-zone diffusion model.
+We also thank Rub\'en L\'opez-Coto and Pierrick Martin for useful comments, and Kun Fang for helpful comments and for pointing out that J1057-5226 was missing in the previous version of the paper.
+IJ acknowledges support from the Research grant TAsP (Theoretical Astroparticle Physics) funded by INFN, and Research grant ``Addressing systematic uncertainties in searches for dark matter'', Grant No.\ 2022F2843L, CUP D53D23002580006 funded by the Italian Ministry of University and Research (\textsc{mur}).
 TL is supported by the Swedish Research Council under contract 2022-04283 and the Swedish National Space Agency under contract 117/19.
-TL also acknowledges sabbatical support from the Wenner- Gren foundation under contract SSh2024-0037.
+TL also acknowledges sabbatical support from the Wenner-Gren foundation under contract SSh2024-0037.
+This project used computing resources from the National Academic Infrastructure for Supercomputing in Sweden (NAISS) under project NAISS 2024/5-666.